Light-Assisted Collisions in Tweezer-Trapped Lanthanides

 From the collected photons, we construct the corresponding histogram and extract the number of trapped particles using the technique of threshold identification~\cite{grun2024optical}.
+Figure~\ref{fig:fig1}(d) depicts a classification into $0$, $1$, $2$ and $>2$ atoms with thresholds marked with vertical gray lines.
 We note however one key difference with our previous experiment: we use a tweezer wavelength of $\lambda_{\rm tw} = 486\,$nm, $2\,$nm shorter than in~\cite{grun2024optical}.
 This small shift significantly improves atom lifetime during LAC by suppressing detrimental two-photon excitations~\cite{bloch2023tai}, driven by the sum of the yellow and the tweezer light; see~\cite{supmat}.

 Figure \ref{fig:fig1}(c) exemplarily shows our experimental results together with the MC simulations.
 In great agreement with each other, both theory and experiments clearly reveal the action of both pair ejection and recoil heating on the in-trap population.
 Indeed, the probabilities that two and more particles occupy the tweezer rapidly decrease with the irradiation time due to LAC.
 The probability of single-atom occupation instead increases, reaching a maximum close to 50\% after about $20\,$ms. It then gradually declines, ultimately leading to an empty trap.
 This latter behavior is due to the recoil heating, which progressively drives the remaining atom out of the trap.
 Our MC model, initialized following the experimental conditions, reproduces remarkably well the observed in-trap dynamics both at short and long times without the need of any fitting parameters, confirming the predictive power of the model and allowing to quantify the detrimental impact of the recoil heating in maintaining single-atom occupancy~\cite{Cooper2018aea, brown2019gmo, Saskin2019nlc, bloch2023tai}.
-The inset shows an exemplarily time-trajectory of the atom's position in the tweezer, which is spreading due to the recoil heating.
+The right inset shows an exemplarily time-trajectory of the atom's position in the tweezer, which is spreading due to the recoil heating.

 We now use the same MC model as an exploratory tool to identify effective strategies for mitigating the recoil heating in lanthanides.
 By performing a systematic variation of key parameters---such as intensity, detuning and quantity of near-resonant yellow beams, as well as tweezer-trap properties---we find a parameter regime for which the simple addition of a second vertically-propagating yellow beam ($q = \rm v$) provides enough axial Doppler cooling to counteract the recoil heating, substantially increasing the single-atom survival.
 To illustrate this result, we focus on the one-body scattering dynamics by initializing the system with a single atom both in the simulations and experiment.
 For the latter, we use a preceding LAC stage.
 We then study recoil heating with and without the vertical yellow beam applied.